-If possible: ambulance or equivalent arrangement (see table in II.3 for details) for:
+If possible: ambulance or equivalent arrangement appropriate transportation plan (see table in II.3 for details) for:

 - Treatment of minor ailments - Observation and initial treatment of serious injuries or illness - Transportation to appropriate medical facilities.

 Note: () The timing are new requirements.